jgm/pandoc/man/man1/pandoc.1.md

-read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write plain text, markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, RTF, OpenDocument XML, ODT, DocBook XML, and S5 HTML slide shows.
+read markdown and (subsets of) reStructuredText, HTML, and LaTeX, and it can write plain text, markdown, reStructuredText, HTML, LaTeX, ConTeXt, Texinfo, groff man, MediaWiki markup, RTF, OpenDocument XML, ODT, DocBook XML, EPUB, and S5 HTML slide shows.

 If no *input-file* is specified, input is read from *stdin*.
 Otherwise, the *input-files* are concatenated (with a blank line between each) and used as input.
-Output goes to *stdout* by default (though output to *stdout* is disabled for the `odt` output format).
+Output goes to *stdout* by default (though output to *stdout* is disabled for the `odt` and `epub` output formats).
 For output to a file, use the `-o` option:

     pandoc -o output.html input.txt